 What are the best value-adding exterior improvements for a family home?

 It’s often said that the curb appeal of your home is what makes the buyer’s first impression.
-If you want to increase the value of your home, start by taking a walk around your neighbourhood and taking note of orderly, attractive exteriors and homes were gutters are falling off, fence paint peeling off, and piles of trash lay around the front yard.
+If you want to increase the value of your home, start by taking a walk around your neighborhood and taking note of orderly, attractive exteriors and homes where gutters are falling off, fence paint peeling off, and piles of trash lying around the front yard.
 In other words, to increase the value and attract buyers with families, you need to grab their attention at first glance.
 Here are a few tips on how to achieve it.

 Clean up the yard

 Start from the simplest projects that don’t require much funding.
 In spite of costing next to nothing, a yard clean-up offers a 100% ROI, as the resulting visual impact is enormous.
 Too many homeowners fail to realize that rubbish and clutter around their houses create an immediate negative impression.
 Family buyers need to see a yard where their kids can run about and play safely, and old cars, piles of building materials, and gardening implements stashed in the corner convey the very opposite.
 Rake up the leaves and vegetation debris, steam-hose the moss and grime off the pavement, and make sure your patio furniture is clean.